mrrostam/qmk_firmware/keyboards/lily58/keymaps/mrrostam/README.md

-This is my personal layout for Lily58 keyboard.
-It's designed with a left-handed person in mind and has the following features:
+This is my personalized layout for the Lily58 keyboard, specifically designed for a left-handed user.
+It incorporates the following features:

-1 - Pomodoro
+- Pomodoro timer
-2 - Specific layour for gaming
+- Customized layout tailored for gaming